 Swing speed is a key factor for measuring distance after contact with the ball.
 Generally, the higher the clubhead speed (also referred to throughout this article as swing speed) the further the ball will travel.

-The tour average for clubhead speed is around 110 mph, while high single-digit handicaps are typically around 95 ish.
+The tour average for clubhead speed is around 110 mph (you can see what balls the pros use here), while high single-digit handicaps are typically around 95 ish.
 Long drive has become a much bigger topic as of late with players like Bryson Dechambeau from the tour participating in multiple events.